 I have included links to buy these from Amazon, but you can also pick these up from your library.

 From the author of Gone Girl, this is a short (I mean, read it in an hour short) ghost story, that is equal parts terrifying and thought-provoking.
 A young, “psychic” (read: fraud) is approached by a woman to rid her new home of the spirits and ghosts that seem to be lurking, although the women may not be who she seems.
 The ending will have you questioning everything you read, down to the small details, trying to figure out where the evil truly lurks.

-This book is a quick, summer-like read, but it also a powerful story about love and the bond between a pet and its human.
-Lily is a Lily dachshund whose health is starting to go and her owner, Ted, wants nothing but to save her in this often funny tale about loss and letting go.
-This story will take you through a range of emotions, breaking your heart and then ultimately putting it back together, so be sure to have your tissues nearby.
+This book is a quick, summer-like read.
+But, it also a powerful story about love and the bond between a pet and its human.
+Lily is a dachshund whose health is starting to go and her owner, Ted, wants nothing but to save her.
+This often funny tale is about loss and letting go.
+The story will take you through a range of emotions, breaking your heart and then ultimately putting it back together.
+Be sure to have your tissues nearby.

 The Girls ranked as one of the Best Books of the Year by many publications including Vogue and Glamour.
-The story takes place in the 1960s, following a young girl, Evie, as she becomes intertwined with a cult that ultimately succumbs to intense violence.
-The novel is intimate, consuming and beautifully written, moving between the past and present life in a compelling way.
+The story takes place in the 1960s, following a young girl named Evie.
+She becomes intertwined with a cult that ultimately succumbs to intense violence.
+The novel is intimate, and beautifully written, moving between the past and present in a compelling way.

-Emma Donoghue, the bestselling author of Room, now a motion–picture starring Brie Larson, brings us The Wonder, a novel about a nurse, sent to a small Irish village to observe a miracle.
+Emma Donoghue, the bestselling author of Room, now a motion-picture starring Brie Larson, brings us The Wonder.
+This novel is about a nurse, sent to a small Irish village to observe a miracle.
 That miracle?
 An 11-year-old girl said to have survived without food for months.
 This story is suspenseful, psychologically thrilling and at its core, a story about love outshining evil.